Last Updated on

 Wrong.
 Even so-called “beginner” plants require more attention than many people realize, and plants that are ubiquitous in landscaping, like grass, tend to be unbelievably finnicky.
 If you aren’t doing the utmost to keep your garden alive, you will probably experience more than your fair share of disease, delayed growth and plant death.

 Here are a few ways many gardeners forget or neglect to care for their plants, so you can start helping your garden grow quickly, healthily and beautifully.

 Different types of plants require different amounts of water at different frequencies.
 It’s not enough to water your entire garden the same amount; in doing this, you are almost guaranteeing that some plants get too much water while others never get enough.
 Instead, you should research the water requirements of each plant in your landscape, taking into account your soil type (more on this next) and your climate.
-For example, I live in Phoenix, Arizona, which means plants that might require moderate watering tend to need more water because the high heat and sunlight cause greater evaporation.

 It is generally wise to invest in an automated watering system and create unique settings for different plants in your yard, so you can be certain each plant is getting watered properly.
 I have drips on my trees and shrubs and sprinklers in my lawn to eliminate the need to water my landscape as a chore.

 Not all dirt is made equal.
 Because all plants rely on their soil to gain vital nutrients, you need to be certain that your soil is properly maintained, which means you need to test it to understand its fundamental nature.
 There are two primary features of soil to be aware of:

 - Drainage.
 Sandy soils lose water quickly, while clay-packed soils do not allow water to permeate very well at all.